jscoder1009/mongoqueue/README.md

 # mongoqueue: Mongoose based light weight Queueing Engine on NPM

-This is a light weight queing engine which uses mongoose and cron libraries
+This is a light weight queuing engine.
+If you are already running "mongoose" and "cron" libraries in your application this is ideal for you.

 **Pre-Requisites**: Two NPM libraries are required for mongoqueue to work.